 CBE attorneys actively work to improve air quality for all Californians.
 In addition to filing cases, CBE attorneys sit on the South Coast Air Quality Management District’s Air Quality Management Plan work group, various SCAQMD Rulemkaing work r and watchdog the air districts and agencies to ensure they are appropriately enforcing the Clean Air Act.
 Additionally, CBE attorneys work on drafting and advocating for local and statewide legislation aimed at improving air permitting and enforcement in our communities and statewide.

-CBE, Physicians for Social Responsibility, National Resources Defense Council Team Up to Urge EPA and AQMD to Decrease Southern California’s Air Pollution.
+CBE, Physicians for Social Responsibility, Natural Resources Defense Council Team Up to Urge EPA and AQMD to Decrease Southern California’s Air Pollution.

 PSR-LA et al. v.
 EPA (Near-Highway PM2.5 Monitoring case)